Get ready to register for 2026! Explore our lineup for next season, and see when you’re eligible to sign up here.

 Program Overview

-For the fourth year, we are thrilled to offer an affinity space just for families with at least one person of color in their household.
+For the sixth year, we are thrilled to offer an affinity space for families with at least one person of color in their household.
 This weekend will celebrate multiracial Jewish community by centering JOC+* and offering dynamic workshops, discussions and other programming led by JOC+* guest educators on topics of interest and relevance to you.

 Plus, all the classic Tawonga Family Camp offerings, like campfires with s’mores, a community shabbat celebration, talent show and more.